beet-software/dorm/docs/docs/03-understand/05-boundaries-and-compatibility.md

 - package barrel files are the confirmed import surface for the framework and engines;
 - direct imports from `lib/src` are not a confirmed compatibility contract;
 - MySQL server-version, SQL-mode, authentication, collation, and platform matrices are not specified;
+- MongoDB server-version, feature-compatibility, authentication, and platform matrices are not specified;
 - Firebase server, emulator, rules, and platform-plugin compatibility beyond package dependencies and demonstrated setup are not specified.

 ## Separate current behavior from intended status